top of page

 ABOUT UNPACKED

-Karen Pack is an ordained Christian minister, Commonwealth-registered marriage celebrant, and co-pastor of New City Church.
-For over twenty years she has been engaged in training pastors, leaders and teachers in Australia, North America, Africa, Asia and the Middle East.
-With a love for unpacking the Word of God, Karen’s great desire is to teach and equip those who otherwise could not access education and training for themselves, whether because of their experience of marginalisation and exclusion, geographic isolation, poverty, or a combination of these.
+Dr Karen Pack is a religious historian, ordained Christian minister, Commonwealth-registered marriage celebrant, and current President of Spiritual Care Australia.
+For over twenty five years she has been engaged in training pastors, chaplains, leaders and teachers in Australia, North America, Africa, Asia and the Middle East.
+Her doctoral research explored the marginalization and erasure of women and LGBTQ+ Christians from religious histories in Australia.

-Karen is passionate about advocating for LGBTQIA+ people of faith, helping all people to know and understand that they start loved, just as they are.
+Karen is passionate about creating safe space and safe leaders.
+She advocates for LGBTQIA+ people of faith, helping all to know and understand that they start loved, just as they are.

 Karen lives in Sydney with her wife, Bronte, and their fish, Puppy.
-She is a doctoral candidate at Macquarie University, researching the lives of unmarried, Christian women in Australia involved in social justice activism motivated by their faith.
-Karen specialises in the historical intersections of gender, faith and sexuality but has also written numerous articles on pastoral ethics and cross-cultural missions.
+She specialises in the historical intersections of gender, faith and sexuality, but has also written numerous articles on pastoral ethics and cross-cultural missions.
+She has been appeared on 7.30 Report, The Drum, Queer Thinking (part of Sydney Gay and Lesbian Mardi Gras), and been interviewed in various TV, radio and print media.

 Pronouns: she/her